abesford/seizzmic-site-0c00b/src/pages/what-we-do/cyber-security.md

 We help digital change leaders play the right role in security.
 This could be helping board members understand what good looks like.
 Or it could be helping to raise colleagues’ awareness and understanding as part of a more general digital upskilling.

-### We help you understand the human factors

-It’s impossible to overstate the human factor.
-In government terms this applies to the people who use government services, as well as the people working within government agencies.

-Criminals might impersonate these services without the victim ever contacting the agency in question, so this is in part a national problem, not an organisational one.
-For example, the UK’s tax, payments and customs authority (HMRC) has experienced significant criminal use of their brand, highlighting the need for a national response to protect citizens and ensure that when people see an email from an email address at your organisation they can trust it.

-Within government agencies, for those who advise on policy, build technology solutions, and deliver front-line operations, there are also threats at the human level.

 ### We help you create the right conditions in your organisation for delivering new services